North Korea: Human rights

-With 1,100,000 people in modern slavery (via forced labor), North Korea is ranked highest in the world in terms of the percentage of population in modern slavery, with 10.4 percent enslaved according to the Walk Free Foundation's 2018 Global Slavery Index.
-North Korea is the only country in the world that has not explicitly criminalized any form of modern slavery.
+The North Korean population is strictly managed by the state and all aspects of daily life are subordinated to party and state planning.
+According to US government reports, employment is managed by the party on the basis of political reliability, and travel is tightly controlled by the Ministry of People's Security.
+The US State Department says that North Koreans do not have a choice in the jobs they work and are not free to change jobs at will.
+With 1,100,000 people in modern slavery (via forced labor), North Korea is ranked highest in the world in terms of the percentage of population in modern slavery, with 10.4 percent enslaved according to the Walk Free's 2018 Global Slavery Index.
+North Korea is the only country in the world that has not explicitly criminalized some form of modern slavery.
 A United Nations report listed slavery among the crimes against humanity occurring in North Korea.
+According to the US State Department, the North Korean government does not fully comply with the minimum standards for the elimination of human trafficking and is not making significant efforts to do so.
+North Korea has trafficked thousands of its own citizens allegedly as forced laborers to other countries, where most of the laborers' earnings are pocketed by Pyongyang.